janaSunrise/Anime-face-generation-DCGAN/README.md

 And you're done, and you can run any of the files, and test them.

+### Project structure

+This project has 3 main sections.

+- `src/` Contains the python scripts for training the ML Models.
+- `notebooks/` contains the jupyter notebooks with explanations and the outputs of our end goal.
+- `models/` contains the exported model to make your work easy.

 ## Contributing

 Contributions, issues and feature requests are welcome.
 After cloning & setting up project locally, you